elsassph/haxe-modular/readme.md

 <Route getComponent=${Bundle.loadRoute(MyAppView)} />
 ```

-Magic! `MyAppView` will be extracted in its iwn bundle and loaded lazily when the
+Magic! `MyAppView` will be extracted in its own bundle and loaded lazily when the
 route is activated.